jmobrien/SpecCurve/README.md

 # SpecCurve
-R rackage for constructing specification curves
+R package for constructing specification curves

 This R package is intended to benefit research, data analysis, and open/reproducible science through helping analysts construct, run, and summarize "specificaion curves" (Simonsohn, Simmons, and Nelson, 2015) to examine the size, robustness, and sensitivity of analyzed treatment effects.
 The tools in this package are designed to streamline the work to meet the three goals outlined in the original paper: